chainbow/electrumx-peer/README.md

-# Electrumx Node
+# Electrumx Peer node

-Launch your electrumx node for BitcoinSV
+Launch your electrumx peer node for BitcoinSV

 ## Change your domain